greg-raven/Impeachment-Chronicles/_posts/2023-05-17-systemic-fbi-corruption.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Danchenko is the guy who may be a Russian spy.
 Your tax dollars at work funding disinformation that helps the Democrat Party. <a href="https://t.co/dFMyHnnC2m">https://t.co/dFMyHnnC2m</a></p>&mdash; Joy Pullmann (@JoyPullmann) <a href="https://twitter.com/JoyPullmann/status/1658218561972609034?ref_src=twsrc%5Etfw">May 15, 2023</a></blockquote>

-According to the Durham report, top FBI, DOJ, and CIA officials, as well as President Obama and Vice President Joe Biden, were told “within days of its receipt” that the Hillary Clinton campaign had developed a “plan to vilify Trump by tying him to Vladimir Putin so as to divert attention from her own concerns relating to her use of a private email server.”
+According to the [Durham Report]({% post_url 2023-05-12-durham-report %}), top FBI, DOJ, and CIA officials, as well as President Obama and Vice President Joe Biden, were told “within days of its receipt” that the Hillary Clinton campaign had developed a “plan to vilify Trump by tying him to Vladimir Putin so as to divert attention from her own concerns relating to her use of a private email server.”

 CIA Director John Brennan briefed President Obama, Biden, FBI Director James Comey, and Attorney General Loretta Lynch on this intelligence on Aug.
 3, 2016, a few days after Clinton’s campaign developed the plan.
 The CIA reportedly got this info about Clinton’s smear plan from its surveillance of Russian intelligence.